pierre-rouleau/pel/doc/pel-manual.rst

 PDF Documentation
 -----------------

-The list of documentation files are currently published as PDF files.
+The list of documentation files are currently published as several tables in `PDF files`_.
 Although this is not the best way since this is an output format file as opposed to the source of the document, these files were created in PDF format because I wanted to be able to pack a lot of information about Emacs as I was learning